Top 10 Surfing Destinations in the World

 Last Updated: 22 June 2021

-Google “world’s top surf spots”, “top 10 surfing beaches” or any similar query and you’re going to come up with some pretty varied lists.
-Any single person’s qualifications for what makes a surf destination one of the “best” will differ from others based on that person’s specific tastes, experiences and criteria.
+Google “world’s top surf spots”, “top 10 surfing beaches” or any similar query and you’re going to get a pretty varied lists.
+The reason why a beach may be considered as one of the best places in the world to surf will different for each surfer based on that person’s specific tastes, experiences and criteria.
 For example, an area containing one incredible surf spot is not necessarily enough to put an entire destination at the top.
-Yet, towns like Ericeira in Portugal are full of great breaks and in close proximity of countless others.
+Yet, towns like Ericeira in Portugal are full of great breaks and in close proximity of countless others which makes it a great spot for surfing for anyone looking to explore more than one location.
 Furthermore, a list may include Bali, an undisputed surfing paradise, as one “destination”, while another will rank individual towns, beaches or areas that comprise several entries from one country or state, based on their own merit.
 Others, like this list, take a looser approach.

 1. Gold Coast, Australia

-Australia’s 6th largest city, Queensland’s surf Mecca is known for its many right-hand point breaks, long beach breaks and a new artificial reef at Narrowneck.
-Dry winters, a mild subtropical climate and a massive Hinterland of forested, mountainous national parks make this city of nearly 600,000 a pleasant marriage between the attractions of Australian nature and all the perks and conveniences of a highly developed urban holiday destination.
-Surfing is best from January to July.
-Notable breaks include Straddie, Snapper (Superbank), The Spit, Main Beach, Greenmount (Coolangatta beach), Surfers Paradise, Currumbin (The Alley), Burleigh, Miami, Duranbah, Broadbeach and Mermaid Beach, Palm Beach, Tugun, Bilinga and Kirra.
+Australia’s 6th largest city, Queensland’s surf Mecca is known for its many right-hand point breaks, long beach breaks and a new artificial reef at Narrow Neck.
+Dry winters, a mild subtropical climate and a massive hinterland of forested, mountainous national parks make this city of nearly 600,000 a pleasant combination of natural beauty with all the perks and conveniences of a urban surfing destination.

 2. Jeffrey’s Bay, South Africa